Clingman’s Dome Hike: A Complete Guide

 If this is your first visit to a U.S. national park, check out my guide to the national parks for beginners for information on everything from the reservation systems to Junior Ranger programs.

-Directions to Clingman’s Dome
+Directions to Clingman’s Dome/ Kuwohi

 The best way to access Clingman’s Dome is by entering the park near Gatlinburg on Highway 441 (also known as the Great Smoky Mountains Parkway).